Datateknologerna-vid-Abo-Akademi/remote-work-tools/README.md

 ## Messaging

 ## Meetings and conferencing
-As endorsed by the almighty ÅA: https://zoom.us/ (free version not fully featured)
+As endorsed by the almighty ÅA: https://aboakademi.zoom.us/

 Jitsi: https://jitsi.org/